RecordEvolution/ReswarmOS/config/nvidia/jetson-nano/README-reswarm-docu.md

 connected to the host machine.
 The available external flash drives may be listed by `reflasher-cli -l`.
 Since the `sd-blob.img` is about 13GB of size this process may take about 10-15 minutes depending on the performance of your SD card.
-Make sure to wait until the image write process is successfully finished and the image is succesfully validated.
+Make sure to wait until the image write process is successfully finished and the image is successfully validated.

 ## Board Setup